grame-cncm/faustdoc/src/manual/faq.md

 ### Generated code

 The generated code computes the sample in a *finite number* of operations, thus a DSP program that would loop infinitely cannot be written.
-This is of course a limitation because certain classes of algorithms cannot be expressed (TODO: Newton approximation in Diode VA model).
+This is of course a limitation because certain classes of algorithms cannot be expressed (**TODO**: Newton approximation used in diode VA model).
 But on the contrary it gives a strong garanty on the upper bound of CPU cost that is quite interesting to have when deploying a program in a real-time audio context.

 ### Memory footprint